Are Albert Kropp and Tjaden Stackfleet Inspired by Real WW1 Soldiers?

 Netflix’s ‘All Quiet on the Western Front’ is the story of German soldiers who fight in the First World War.
 The protagonist is a 17-year-old boy named Paul Baumer, but we also follow the arcs of his three other friends.
 The four of them join the army with hopes in their hearts.
 They dream of fighting for their country and winning the war for it.
 For them, fighting in the war is the most patriotic and heroic thing that they can do.
 However, once they actually find themselves in the trenches, their thought process takes a sharp turn.

 Fighting on the Western Front, they lose some friends while other soldiers join their inner circle.
 Albert Kropp remains one of Paul’s closest friends, who had been with him since the beginning.
 They also befriend a man named Tjaden Stackfleet, who helps them adapt to their new life.
-If you are wondering whether Paul’s friends are based on real-life soldiers who served during the war, then here’s what you should know about them.
+If you are wondering whether Paul’s friends are based on actual soldiers who served during the war, then here’s what you should know about them.
 SPOILERS AHEAD.

 No, Albert Kropp and Tjaden Stackfleet are not based on real-life people.
 These characters were created by Erich Maria Remarque in his 1929 novel ‘All Quiet on the Western Front’ which serves as the inspiration for the movie.
-The author served in the First World War when he was 18-years-old.
+The author served in the First World War when he was 18 years old.
 His time in the war informed a lot of things in his novel.
 It is possible that Remarque drew upon his fellow soldiers to concoct the characters of Kropp and Tjaden.
 However, it isn’t possible to pinpoint exactly who they were.

 Image Credit: Reiner Bajo/Netflix